-1.1.
-Introduction
+1.1 Introduction

 With a population of 1.4 billion people, India is the world's largest and most diverse democracy.
-As such, to keep the Indian people secure within cyberspace and all other domains is of paramount importance.
-If India's cybersecurity is endangered, that sets an alarming precedent for the ability of cyber-related threats to undermine democratic processes, national resilience, and e-governance of states around the world.
-Conversely, if the creativity and cyber expertise of the Indian people can be channelled into developing India's cybersecurity capabilities, that in turn may serve as an aspirational precedent for other states.
-This report is part of the Indo-Dutch Cybersecurity School 2022 (IDCSS22).8 Its goal was to contribute to this endeavour with educational and professional lectures that were provided for both Indian and Dutch students and young professionals in the field of cybersecurity.
+As such, keeping Indian people secure within cyberspace and all other domains is of paramount importance.
+If India's cybersecurity is endangered, it sets an alarming precedent for the ability of cyber-related threats to undermine democratic processes, national resilience, and the e-governance of states around the world.
+Conversely, if the creativity and cyber expertise of the Indian people can be channelled into developing India's cybersecurity capabilities, this in turn may serve as an aspirational precedent for other states.
+This report is part of the Indo-Dutch Cybersecurity School 2023 (IDCSS23).
+Its goal was to contribute to this endeavour through educational and professional lectures that were provided to both Indian and Dutch students and young professionals in the field of cybersecurity.

-Beyond the immediate context of a healthy democratic discourse, cybersecurity has vast implications across all other fields of national resilience.
-India is currently undergoing efforts to digitise its economy and infrastructure.
-Initiatives such as Digital India (DI) aspire to link all Indian citizens into the cyber domain.
-Consequently, the number of users to be safeguarded by securitisation of the cyber domain is rising rapidly.
-To become an economically developed digital nation, India must therefore also adopt a holistic approach in tackling challenges to its cybersecurity.
-Moreover, when it comes to India's geopolitical strategic posture, the cyber domain provides much surface area for malicious foreign actors to attack India.
+Beyond the immediate context of healthy democratic discourse, cybersecurity has vast implications across all other fields of national resilience.
+India is currently undertaking efforts to digitise its economy and infrastructure.
+Initiatives such as Digital India (DI) aspire to link all Indian citizens to the cyber domain.
+Consequently, the number of users to be safeguarded by the securitisation of the cyber domain is rapidly rising.
+To become an economically developed, digital nation, India must also adopt a holistic approach to tackle the challenges to its cybersecurity.
+For instance, regarding India's geopolitical strategic posture, the cyber domain provides a large surface area for malicious foreign actors to attack India.

-The urgency of boosting the resilience of India in the cyber domain is mounting.
-The sobering return of great power competition to the forefront of international relations discourse only exacerbates the threats posed by revisionist powers such as Russia and China in the cyber domain.
-Cyberspace has become an arena for unwelcome foreign influence on democratic processes and social discourse in liberal democracies.
+The urgency to boost India's resilience in the cyber domain is increasing.
+The sobering return of great power competition to the forefront of international relations discourse exacerbates the threats posed by revisionist powers such as Russia and China in the cyber domain.
+Cyberspace has become an arena for unwelcoming foreign influence on democratic processes and social discourse in liberal democracies.
 'Big Data' companies and their corresponding social media platforms now serve as drivers and forums of social and political discourse in modern democracies.
-Social media platforms' allocation of users into consumer avatars based on their online footprints is often exploited by companies themselves, bad-faith domestic, and foreign actors who seek to radicalise online discourse, thereby deepening communities' sense of disillusionment and alienation.
-The Cambridge Analytica controversy around the Brexit referendum, or the role of Russia-adjacent social media accounts in the rising prominence of populism in liberal democracies both illustrate the magnitude of potential dangers in cyberspace.
+Social media platforms' allocation of users into consumer avatars based on their online footprints is often exploited by companies themselves and bad-faith domestic and foreign actors who seek to radicalise online discourse, thereby deepening communities' sense of disillusionment and alienation.
+The Cambridge Analytica controversy around the Brexit referendum, or the role of Russia-adjacent social media accounts for the rising prominence of populism in liberal democracies, both of which illustrate the magnitude of potential dangers in cyberspace.

-Conversely, in the private sphere, individuals and companies are facing the ever-increasing threat of ransomware attacks, adding up to increasing financial damage each year.
-To make matters worse, a significant proportion of cyber-attacks goes unreported, thereby preventing authorities from gaining comprehensive oversight on the security of the cyber sphere.
-Individuals' privacy has also never been more important.
-Notions such as the right to be forgotten or net neutrality are now important priorities on legislators' agendas.
+Conversely, in the private sphere, individuals and companies face an ever-increasing threat of ransomware attacks, adding up to increasing financial damage each year.
+To make matters worse, a significant proportion of cyber-attacks go unreported, thereby preventing authorities from gaining comprehensive oversight on the security of the cyber sphere.
+Individual privacy has never been more important.
+Notions such as the right to be forgotten and net neutrality are important priorities on legislators' agendas.
 Innovations in quantum computing and developments in artificial intelligence (AI) have furthered the potential to enhance the effectiveness of ethically questionable practices.
-Quantum computers for instance may undermine the security of the encryption infrastructure that is meant to protect users' privacy.9 In liberal democracies therefore, no large-scale implementation of quantum computers shall take place until corresponding quantum encryption practices are first available.
-Revisionist powers, and China in particular, have no such commitment to privacy however, setting a worrying precedent in social engineering.
-AI in turn may enhance both the Chinese social credit system's effectiveness, as well as private corporations' questionable handling of users' data.10
+For instance, quantum computers may undermine the security of the encryption infrastructure, which is meant to protect user privacy.
+Therefore, in liberal democracies, no large-scale implementation of quantum computers shall take place until the corresponding quantum encryption practices are available.
+Revisionist powers, particularly China, have no such commitment to privacy, setting a worrying precedent in social engineering.
+AI, in turn, may enhance both the Chinese social credit system's effectiveness and private corporations' questionable handling of users' data.